derp-derp-derp/Turtle-Coin-Pool-Watcher/README.md

 # Pool Monitor

-An iOS application to monitor mining stats for all major Turtle Coin mining pools running cryptonote
+An iOS application to monitor mining stats for all major TurtleCoin mining pools running CryptoNote

-Using Pool Monitor you can get all the details regarding your turtle coin mining like hashrate, payments and more.
+Using Pool Monitor you can get all the details regarding your TurtleCoin mining like hash rate, payments, and more.

 Features:
 * Easy.
-Just add your wallet address and voilà.
-You have all the details you require.
+Just add your wallet address and, voilà, you'll have all of the details.
 * Reliable.
 Pool Monitor doesn't collect or save any data on your device.
 * Safe.
 All APIs used are safe and verified by multiple developers and miners.
 * Open source.
-Pool Monitor is Free and open source, enabling anyone to verify its security by auditing the code.
+Pool Monitor is free and open source, enabling anyone to verify its security by auditing the code.

 ## List of Pools Supported
-Currently our app supports the following pools:
+Currently the app supports the following pools:

 * [Z-Pool.com](http://z-pool.com/)
 * [SlowandSteady.fun](http://slowandsteady.fun/)